 What Happens in a Yoga Class?

-PreparationBritish Wheel of Yoga classes begin with a short period of quiet to slow the mind and prepare mind, breath and body, followed by limbering moves and sequences to warm up the muscles and joints in preparation for asana (posture) work.
+PreparationBritish Wheel of Yoga classes usually begin with a short period of quiet to bring students focus to the mat, preparing mind, breath and body for the practice to follow.
+After this preparation students will be guided through a series of movements and sequences designed to limber the body and warm up muscles and joints in preparation for asana (posture) work.

 “If you would foster a calm spirit, first regulate your breathing; for when that is under control the heart will be at peace; but when breathing is spasmodic, then it will be troubled.
 Therefore, before attempting anything else, first regulate your breathing on which your temper will be softened, your spirit calmed.”